Germany's ruling coalition on collision course after SPD leadership vote

 Walter-Borjans and Esken beat Finance Minister Olaf Scholz and Klara Geywitz, who said they would support their rivals.
 SPD delegates are set to approve the leadership - elected via a party ballot that ended Saturday - at a party conference starting on Dec.
 6. They will also vote on the coalition.

+In the latest sign that established party tie-ups are being tested, a three-way coalition consisting of CDU, SPD and the Greens agreed on Sunday on a government deal in Saxony, where the AfD came in second in a September election.

-Members of the SPD expect that the duo will not recommend to leave the coalition but to seek more concessions from the CDU, including dropping the target for a balanced budget and raising the minimum wage.
+Members of the SPD expect that the new leadership duo will not recommend leaving the coalition but rather will seek more concessions from the CDU, including dropping the target for a balanced budget and raising the minimum wage.

+Economy Minister Peter Altmaier, a CDU member, said giving up the balanced budget would be an additional burden for future generations, telling daily Handelsblatt that it had been one of the CDU’s key promises during the election campaign.

 Laschet said new demands were a problem of the SPD duo, not of the Christian Democrats, saying holding fresh elections would be irresponsible in the current environment.